 |RISKS||Low||Low to Moderate||Moderate to High|

 Generally, from left to right, efficacy, costs, recovery time, and risk all increase.
-It’s important to note that anti-aging products may not be cost-effective in the long-term for what it offers (A high end cream used over decades can add up), but the one-time cost is low.
-In the middle are what many call “soft procedures,” which do not cut the skin like surgeries, but do come with risks that are not associated with simply using a skin cream.
+It’s important to note that anti-aging products may not be cost-effective in the long-term for what it offers (A high-end cream used over decades can add up), but the one-time cost is low.
+In the middle are what many call “soft procedures,” which do not cut the skin like surgeries, but do come with risks that are not associated with only using a skin cream.
 It’s important to note that these are relative risks; for exact details, you will need to consult the doctor that offers the services.

 Most people are familiar with anti-aging creams and topical treatments that are available over the counter.
-They have limited concentrations of active ingredients, and its effect on the skin are often limited and temporary.
+They have limited concentrations of active ingredients, and their effect on the skin is often limited and temporary.
 These creams are not drugs—they do not alter the function of any cell.
-Unfortunately, as they do not have the stringent regulations on labelling that is seen in drugs, extravagant claims are all too common in this type of product.
+Unfortunately, as they do not have the stringent regulations on the labeling that is seen in drugs, extravagant claims are all too common in this type of product.
 Many anti-aging products have additional ingredients that have antioxidant properties that can benefit the skin, but their efficacy is still limited by the skin’s ability to absorb the nutrients.
 These are the least risky anti-aging options, but it’s important not to have unrealistic expectations of the benefits that they can provide.